 Immediately, they began to walk in different directions, each supremely confident in their knowledge of where 'West Lake' may be.

-Ayxin stood stupefied, staring at the dispersing crowd.
+Ayxin stood stunned, staring at the dispersing crowd.

 What… in her progenitor's name… is wrong with these humans?!